By Ambi Daniel

 Where can I express appreciation for a job well done or a thank you for a task completed?

 These little steps of reward can really impact a shift in the addictive cycle.
+Those who need professional help may seek alcohol detox or addiction treatment services.

 We are living in a growing world that is so fast-paced, where we work more and more, and slow down less.